quinteroj/recaptcha3/README.md

 reCAPTCHA is a free service that protects your site from spam and abuse.
 It uses advanced risk analysis techniques to tell humans and bots apart.

 reCAPTCHA v3 returns a score for each request without user friction.
 The score is based on interactions with your site and enables you to take an appropriate action for your site.
-Register reCAPTCHA v3 keys https://g.co/recaptcha/v3.
+Register reCAPTCHA v3 keys here: https://g.co/recaptcha/v3.

 ## LICENSE